cascode-labs/virtue/docs/source/overview/packaging/skill_packages.rst

 the library customization environment initialization script can be called.

-Include a library manager initialization script in the source code directory.
+A library manager initialization script can be included in the source code directory.
 This file needs to have a ".lmgrinit.il" extension.
 This file can contain calls to any of the
-`library manager SKILL functions<https://support.cadence.com/apex/techpubDocViewerPage?path=caiskill/caiskillICADVM20.1/Imgr.html#pgfId-962695>_.
+`library manager SKILL functions <https://support.cadence.com/apex/techpubDocViewerPage?path=caiskill/caiskillICADVM20.1/Imgr.html#pgfId-962695>`_.
 These functions cannot be called from the main SKILL initialization script which is loaded in the top-level SKILL environment.